-This register stores the override value for the AROOS signal when there is a separate register for each slave interface.
-This value is applied to transactions when the QOSOVERRIDE input signal bit is HIGH for the relevant slave interface and the ARQOS input is zero for that request.
+This register stores the override value for the ARQOS signal when there is a separate register for each slave interface.
+This value is applied to transactions when the QOSOVERRIDE input signal bit is HIGH for the relevant slave interface, and the ARQOS input is zero for that request.

-Accessible using only Secure accesses, unless you set the 3.3.2 Secure Access Register on page 3-51 to permit Non-secure accesses.
+Accessible using only Secure accesses, unless you set the 3.3.2 Secure Access Register on page 3-52 to permit Non-secure accesses.

+Available in all CCI-500 configurations.
 A copy of this register exists for each slave interface.